sculptures • permaculture • primitive technology • kayaking • links • index • about

 WARNING: Do not cook under a tarp unless you’re using a small stove and the tarp is set up sufficiently high.

-General shelter tips
+General shelter tips/ideas

 • a 3' square piece of 1 mil plastic sheeting makes a nice groundcloth outside your shelter door.
 Weighs less than 1 oz & can be used to keep your barefeet & other misc items out of the dirt.
 Your poncho can be used for the same thing if it's not needed for something else.

-© Earthen Exposure 2009.
+© Earthen Exposure 2022.
 No part of this page may be reproduced or copied without the written permission of Earthen Exposure.